Wildwood (novel): Sequels

 In 2011, Meloy said he intended to write at least two more books for the Wildwood Chronicles while his band, The Decemberists, were on hiatus.
 He planned the second Wildwood novel to have Prue return to The Wood, "her life very much in danger".
 The plot involves "scheming industrialists trying to worm their way into Wood" from the Outside, and show a much "weirder Portland", with the supernatural not confined to The Wood.
 Meloy said he would no longer constrain the denizens of The Wood to the native species of Forest Park.
 The second book in the series, Under Wildwood: The Wildwood Chronicles, Book Two, was released on September 25, 2012.
 The third and final book in the series, Wildwood Imperium, was released on February 4, 2014.

 Film adaptation

 In 2011, Oregon-based animation studio Laika optioned Wildwood for a stop motion animated feature film and produced the trailer for the book.
-In 2021, Laika announced their next film will be Wildwood with Travis Knight set to direct and Chris Butler writing the screenplay.
-On August 25, 2022, Carey Mulligan, Mahershala Ali, Peyton Elizabeth Lee, Jacob Tremblay, Awkwafina, Angela Bassett, Jake Johnson, Charlie Day, Amandla Stenberg, Jemaine Clement, Maya Erskine, Tantoo Cardinal, Tom Waits and Richard E. Grant were all announced as part of the ensemble voice cast of the film.
-In 2023, director Travis Knight revealed in an interview with Empire that the film was due out in 2025, but the release has since been delayed until 2026.
+In 2021, Laika announced their next film would be Wildwood, with Travis Knight set to direct and Chris Butler writing the screenplay.
+On August 25, 2022, Carey Mulligan, Mahershala Ali, Peyton Elizabeth Lee, Jacob Tremblay, Angela Bassett, Jake Johnson, Charlie Day, Amandla Stenberg, Jemaine Clement, Maya Erskine, Tantoo Cardinal, Tom Waits and Richard E. Grant were all announced as part of the ensemble voice cast of the film.
+In 2023, director Travis Knight revealed in an interview with Empire that the film was due out in 2025, but the release had since been delayed until 2026.
+The film will be released across the United States on October 23, 2026.